-Want to compare a novated lease against a chattel mortgage?
+What’s the difference between a lease and a chattel mortgage?

 Novated lease vs chattel mortgage